Skip to content

 Terminal window

-Announce a gene’s metadata to the P2P network.
-Requires the node to be active.
+Announce a local gene’s metadata through the running daemon.
+Reads genes/<gene-name>/phenotype.json from the current project.
+Requires the daemon to be running.

 Terminal window